SamHames/hyperreal/README.md

 - as a command line application
 - as a Python library
-- via the built in web application
+- as a local web application

 All of hyperreal's functionality is available from the Python library, but you will need to write Python code to use it directly.
 The command line interface